microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

 ## Azure OpenAI
 Azure OpenAI is the service that all Copilot features are built upon.

+> [!IMPORTANT]
+> Your prompts (inputs) and completions (outputs), your embeddings, and your training data:
+>
+> * are NOT available to other customers.
+> * are NOT available to OpenAI.
+> * are NOT used to improve OpenAI models.
+> * are NOT used to improve any Microsoft or 3rd party products or services.
+> * are NOT used for automatically improving Azure OpenAI models for your use in your resource (The models are stateless, unless you explicitly fine-tune models with your training data).
+>
+> Your fine-tuned Azure OpenAI models are available exclusively for your use.
-> The Azure OpenAI Service is fully controlled by Microsoft; Microsoft hosts the OpenAI models in Microsoft’s Azure environment and the Service does NOT interact with any services operated by OpenAI (e.g. ChatGPT, or the OpenAI API).
+The Azure OpenAI Service is fully controlled by Microsoft; Microsoft hosts the OpenAI models in Microsoft’s Azure environment and the Service does NOT interact with any services operated by OpenAI (e.g. ChatGPT, or the OpenAI API).

 For a full description of Azure OpenAI's data, privacy and security details, you can find them in the link below,